 Applicants are not asked to identify a centre.
-A proposal of centre will be made by the EAPCI Fellowship Committee based on applications received from centres.
+A proposal of the centre will be made by the EAPCI Fellowship Committee based on applications received from centres.
 Final validation of the application will be subject to visa acceptance (when needed) as well as acceptance of the host centre.

 Applicants who are in doubt about their eligibility are advised to contact the EAPCI office prior to submitting an application.

 Same application process than for individuals.
-Preference will be given to centres that are registered on CathGo database, have active research fellowship programmes and fulfill the minimum criteria listed in the Rules and Regulations document.
+Preference will be given to centres that are registered on CathGo database, have active research fellowship programmes and fulfil the minimum criteria listed in the Rules and Regulations document.

 Access CathGo database

 From Italy to Hôpital Bichat (Paris, France)Title: Predective factors of left ventricle recovery following TAVI in patients with severe aortic stenosis and left ventricle systolic impairment. (supported by an educational grant from Edwards)Dr. Francesco Costa